emilyvertosick/Statistics-Course/docs/01-week1.md

 3. After installation is complete, close RStudio and re-open by clicking on the "Statistics Course.RProj" file.
 4. Re-run the above code in the console to install the packages.

-We will also be installing a package called `gtsummary` written by Dan Sjoberg, a statistician at MSKCC, which can format the results from your R code into a clean, publication-ready table.
-These tables can be copied and pasted from R into a Word document as well.
+We will also be installing a package called {gtsummary} written by Dan Sjoberg, a statistician at MSKCC, which can format the results from your R code into a clean, publication-ready table which can be exported in many formats, including html, pdf and Word documents.
 The code below will install this package.

 ```r